Conversations with God.

 This question makes art carry a great weight for why art is needed for you and society.
 Listening leads to an action, which can give way to community, order, beholding, or the lack thereof.
 We all have a choice, a decision to embrace or reject what is brought forth from our internal listening.
 A chance to question the direction of life.
 To see where a society is, the current state of your heart, and if morality is important.
 Leading to a foreshadowing of a life with the Creator or without.
 Recognizing our great need for the Giver of Life and His presence.
 To allow Him to bring order from chaos.

 What is art and where did it come from?
-If we understand that art is about listening and responding, when observing, we can look at the oldest accounts of art and creating in the Biblical account of, The Creation, The Building of the Temple in the Desert, and The First Community.
+If we understand that art is about listening and responding, when observing, we can look at the oldest accounts of art and creating in the Biblical account of, The Creation, The Building of the Tabernacle in the Desert, and The First Community.

 In the beginning God created the heavens and the earth.
 The earth was without form, and void; and darkness was on the face of the deep.
 And the Spirit of God was hovering over the face of the waters.